-How To Calibrate iPhone Battery for an Accurate Percentage
+How To (Re-)Calibrate iPhone Battery for an Accurate Percentage

-How to calibrate iPhone battery without any extra tools
+iPhone battery calibration without extra tools

-Streaming a bunch of videos on Netflix and YouTube with your brightness cranked up all the way will accomplish a discharge pretty quickly.
-Any kind of regular usage does the job, too.
-Simply continue using the phone until it switches itself off after the two battery warnings are triggered.
+Streaming a bunch of videos on Netflix and YouTube with your brightness cranked up all the way will drain the battery pretty quickly.
+Any kind of regular usage does the job as well.
+Simply continue using your iPhone until it switches itself off after the two battery warnings are triggered.
 Close and ignore the warnings as they appear.

-After the automatic shutdown, take your wall socket charger and connect your iPhone to a power outlet.
+After the automatic shutdown, take your charger and connect your iPhone to a power outlet.
 Let it charge up completely without using it and wait for it to reach 100 percent (fully charged).
 Give it one or two extra hours after that, just to make sure that the battery is really filled to the brim.

 Now unlock your iPhone and perform a “warm restart” by holding the two hardware buttons until you see the Apple logo.
-Then use your iPhone until it fully discharges again, repeating the cycle once more (fully discharge, then fully recharge and reboot).
+Now use your iPhone until it fully discharges again, repeating the cycle once more (fully discharge, then fully recharge and reboot).
 This will give you the most accurate battery readings and recalibrate the battery.

 If re-calibrating your iPhone battery does not show the desired results, maybe it’s time to exchange your battery.
 Before you exchange your battery though, you can check your iPhone battery health.